DNin01/my-notebook/CONTRIBUTING.md

 ## Submitting issues

-If you don't feel like going through the process of creating a pull request, you can always use issues to send feedback and suggestions.
-You can also reference any appropriate software you found on issues asking for them (for instance, if I noted down some ideas for a calculator app and don't have software that does the same things, you can mention [Microsoft Calculator](https://github.com/microsoft/calculator)).
-I'll make the change myself.
+If you don't feel like going through the process of creating a pull request, you can always use issues to send feedback and suggestions for other repository files.
+You can also mention software you found by commenting on the issue asking for it (for instance, if I noted down some ideas for a calculator app and I don't know of any calculator apps that do the same things, you can mention [Microsoft Calculator](https://github.com/microsoft/calculator)).
+I'll be happy to make the change myself.

 # Credits